 At the beginning of the twentieth century, the peal of bells was increased from six to eight.
 The war memorial was dedicated in 1920.
 After the second world war, in the early fifties, the old vicarage was sold and the new one built, a new roof put on, and oil fired central heating installed.
 The heating had never been entirely satisfactory.
 New lighting and a new organ followed.
 The Christmas Midnight Communion was introduced, which continues to prove very popular.
 In the 1960’s the altar was moved under the tower and the choir and organ returned to the west end of the church. the nave altar moved to its present position in the seventies.
 A new organ was given to the church by the JM Britton Charitable Foundation and its inaugural recital was in 1990.

 Now in the twenty first century the building has been developed further and has changed again.
-Most noticeably, tghe new choir stall and the introduction of a second (disabled) toilet.
-But the purpose and focus will always remain the same – it is built to the Glory of God, and the people who worship inside this very holy and sacred place continue to do their best to worship God and serve the community, loving both God and their neighbour as best they can.
+Most noticeably, the new choir stalls and the introduction of a second (disabled) toilet.
+But the purpose and focus will always remain the same – it is built to the Glory of God, and the people who worship inside this very holy and sacred place continue to do their best to worship God and serve the community.